 USER1 access to it.

 Data migrated from DB2 to Oracle must be defined also in terms of Oracle data types.
 While Oracle uses ANSI-defined data type names, they do not necessarily have the same range limits or semantics as the DB2 implementation.
-To accurately model existing DB2 application data types, review Chapter 8, "Data Dictionary for Oracle Database Provider for DRDA".
+To accurately model existing DB2 application data types, review Chapter 8, "Data Dictionary for Oracle Application Server for DRDA".

 After creating the schema and objects with appropriate data types, the data may be imported into Oracle.

 Note that the following examples illustrate how to migrate DB2 z/OS applications.
 You would need to follow similar steps when migrating DB2/LUW or DB2/400 applications.
 Refer to IBM documentation for details of each product's equivalent steps.

 There are two general categories of applications: native applications and remote applications.

 Typical DB2 applications are called native because they interact with a local DB2 system directly, through an internal IPC mechanism.
 These applications use embedded SQL programming, and utilize the DB2 SQL PreProcessor.
 Pre-processing the source generates an execution plan that is stored in a Database Resource Module (DBRM).
 Users must upload, or bind the execution plan to the local DB2 instance before the program runs.

 The execution plan contains all the static SQL embedded in the application source, as well as additional attributes such as location, also called the Current Server.
 By default, Current Server is blank; this indicates that the server is on the local DB2 instance.
 It is possible, however, to re-target the execution plan to run all operations on another server by setting a new value for the Current Server attribute.

 The following steps should be performed by an IBM DB administrator.